-In 2014, speed was a contributing factor in 26,977 crashes in Texas, according to Texas Department of Transportation data summarized on Page 10 of this report.
+In 2015, speed was a contributing factor in 29,434 crashes in Texas, according to Texas Department of Transportation data.

 Driving too fast makes it harder to react to dangerous situations, reduces a driver’s ability to steer safely around curves or objects in the roadway, and increases the force of impact in a crash.